mpaqman/deepsnek/README.md

 # Battlesnek for battlesnake.io 2018
 Here's where we keep notes and code and stuff we do for battlesnake.

-All files are written in **markdown**.
+As you do research, take notes for the rest of the team to read.
+Send Merrick your github username to be give you editing persmission.
+All text files are written in **markdown**.
 [Check out this markdown cheatsheet.](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

 ### Reseach we need to do